SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

 #### Task 1 - Create a route in the UDR

-* Click on the Branch1 private route table (studentxx-sdwan-workshop-branch1_rt)
+* Click on the Branch1 private route table **studentXX-sdwan-workshop-branch1_rt**
-* Add a default route that points to the **Internal Load balancer listener**
+* Add a default route for `0.0.0.0/0` that points to the **Internal Load balancer listener**
-* **Repeat the previous step to Branch2 and Branch3 Route Tables (please use the correct ip as the next hop ie the correct Internal Load balancer listener ip)**
+* Repeat the previous step for the **Branch2** and **Branch3** Route Tables
+  * Be sure to use the correct IP as the next hop, that is the correct Internal Load balancer listener IP or FortiGate internal interface.
+Hint: is the next hop a load balancer or a stand-alone FortiGate

     ![udr](images/defaultroutebranch1.jpg)